Estimated median graduate earnings based on publicly available data.

-Florida Institute of Technology is a private_nonprofit located in Melbourne, Florida.
+Florida Institute of Technology is a Private Nonprofit located in Melbourne, Florida.
 The university enrolls approximately 3,404 students.
 It has a graduation rate of 63.5%, reflecting its student outcomes.

 Tuition at Florida Institute of Technology is $45,900 for in-state students and $45,900 for out-of-state students.
 The average net price after financial aid is $35,639 per year.